An Introduction to Geometric Topology: Laminations

-where $\calS$ and $\calM$ are the sets of simple closed curves and multicurves in $S_g$.
-We can now use our knowledge on geodesic currents to get some information on measured geodesic laminations.
+We can now use our knowledge of the geodesic currents to get some information about the measured geodesic laminations.

 \begin{prop} Let $\lambda\subset S_g$ be a measured geodesic lamination.
-For every $p\in\partial \matH^2$, there are at most two lines in the preimage $\tilde\lambda\subset\matH^2$ incident to $p$, and if there are two, none of them projects to a closed geodesic in $\lambda$. \end{prop} \begin{proof} If there are two lines $l_1,l_2\subset\tilde\lambda$ incident to $p$, all the other lines incident to $p$ lying between them form a pencil with positive mass, see Section \ref{pencils:subsection}.
-By Proposition \ref{pencils:prop} there is at most one line in the middle, and it is the axis of a hyperbolic element $\varphi\in \Gamma$.
+For every $p\in\partial \matH^2$, there are at most two lines in the preimage $\tilde\lambda\subset\matH^2$ incident to $p$, and if there are two, none of them projects to a closed geodesic in $\lambda$. \end{prop} \begin{proof} If there are at least three lines $l_1, l_2, l_3$ incident to $p$, with $l_2$ lying strictly between $l_1$ and $l_3$, we may find a small arc $\alpha$ transverse to $\tilde \lambda$, whose support lies between $l_1$ and $l_3$, that intersects $l_2$ and possibly other lines incident to $p$, and no other line of $\tilde \lambda$ (use Proposition \ref{empty:J:prop} near $l_2$ here).
+The lines intersected by $\alpha$ form a pencil with positive mass.
+By Proposition \ref{pencils:prop} the pencil consists of a single line, the axis of a hyperbolic element $\varphi\in \Gamma$.

-On the other hand, if $p$ is the endpoint of the axis of some $\varphi$, then no other leaf $l\subset \tilde\lambda$ can be incident to $p$, otherwise infinitely many lines $\varphi^i(l)$ would also be. \end{proof}
+On the other hand, if $p$ is the endpoint of the axis of some $\varphi$, then no other leaf $l\subset \tilde\lambda$ can be incident to $p$, otherwise infinitely many lines $\varphi^i(l)$ would also be, and the same argument above would give a contradiction. \end{proof}

 \begin{ex} There are some geodesic laminations in $S_g$ that do not support any transverse measure. \end{ex} \begin{proof}[Hint] Construct a geodesic lamination $\lambda \subset S_g$ consisting of some disjoint simple closed curves and finitely many open leaves that wind around them (see Section \ref{incomplete:metrics:subsection}).
 The pre-image $\tilde\lambda\subset\matH^2$ contradicts Proposition \ref{at:most:two:prop}. \end{proof}